 Luca Sage is a portrait, editorial and advertising photographer based in the UK, working internationally with both commercial clients and high end magazines.

 His portraiture has won various international awards and been selected on four separate occasions for the National Portrait Gallery’s prestigious ‘Taylor Wessing Photographic Portrait Prize’.
 Luca has worked extensively in West Africa, often with his favoured 5×4 large format film camera.
 Initially wanting to be a professional footballer, Luca realised his future lay elsewhere when Chelsea F.C. let him go at the age of 16 but his love and passion for sport still remains strong.

 He holds two degrees; a 1st class honours in Photography from Brighton University and a BSc. in Social Anthropology from the University of Wales, Swansea.
 Whilst still studying at University he was selected for the Schweppes Portrait Prize and was runner up in both the FujiFilm Student Awards and the Spectrum Student Awards.
-Since then Luca has gone on to shoot for various editorial magazines and advertising clients including The Telegraph, The Guardian, The Independent on Sunday, Time Out, Monocle and Hackett Clothing.
+Since then Luca has gone on to shoot for various editorial magazines and advertising clients including Hackett, Honda, Sony and Vodafone.

-Over the last few years Luca has shot predominantly with an Ebony large format camera, which suits his ‘slow’ style of documentary portraiture.
+Luca’s personal series are predominantly shot on an Ebony large format camera, which suits his ‘slow’ style of documentary portraiture.
 His portraits are often a contemplative observation, in opposition to the mass media representations of the developing World.
-Luca’s Anthropological background is integral to his subsequent photographic practice.
+Luca’s Social Anthropological background is integral to his subsequent photographic practice.